Ludrak/ft_services/README.md

 Secrets are a good way to safely store passwords and other sensible data with kubernetes.
 They are accessible in container by a volume.
 Our secrets are stored in ./srcs/secrets/
-- mariadb-secret
+- mysql-secret
 - phpmyadmin-secret

 ## Scripts

 - secret_encrypt.sh: Script thats contain all passwords and print their Base64-encrypt version.
 - container-build: Script thats create images from a path to dockerfile.
-- setupdebug: recreate and deploy a service pass in param. (wp, maria, php, nginx).
+- setupdebug: recreate and deploy a service pass in param. (wp, maria, php, nginx, grafana).

 ## Usefull commands:
 - get container logs